stackrox/stackrox/.github/coding-style.md

 - Prefer `RoxError.New[f]()` from `pkg/errox` over `errors.Errorf()` from
   `github.com/pkg/errors` and `errors.New()` from the _builtin_ errors package
   to assign the error one of the standard classes.
-- Define designated error conditions in the package as global variables.
+- If you must define designated error conditions, do this in the package as global variables.
 - When calling a function that returns an error, always check for `err != nil` before doing anything else with the results.
 - When panic’ing, always use `error` objects as the argument.